The Double (Saramago novel): Plot summary

 Three days later, as Tertuliano is reading about Mesopotamian civilization, the phone rings.
 He answers and a man on the other end of the line exclaims, "At last!" in a voice identical to his own.
 The man says he has been trying to reach him for months and claims to be his double.
 Tertuliano agrees to meet him in a nearby park that night.
 Tertuliano changes his clothes, loads the pistol he keeps in the house, and puts it into his belt.
 He writes Helena a note, "I'll be back", and leaves for his rendezvous in the park.

 Critical reception

-The Guardian said Saramago did not push the concept of the double far enough, noting that every culture plays with this idea.
+Alberto Manguel in The Guardian said Saramago did not push the concept of the double far enough, noting that every culture plays with this idea.
 He wrote:

 Jonathan Carroll of The Washington Post criticized the novel, saying that he displays:

 John Banville in The New York Times wrote of The Double: "His take on the theme is clever, alarming and blackly funny..."
 Banville continues about Saramago's work: "He has Kafka's petrified detachment, Celine's merry ferocity and the headlong, unstoppable style of the Beckett of Malone Dies and The Unnamable."
 John Updike praised the novel at length in The New Yorker as did the reviewer for the London Review of Books.